mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 work openly, increase any Science skill by one level and gain an Enemy.
 If you continue with your work secretly, increase any Science skill by one level and reduce your Social Standing by 2.
 This mishap does not cause you to leave this career.
 4 An expedition or voyage goes wrong, leaving you stranded in the wilderness.
-Gain Survival 1 or Athletics (co- ordination or endurance) 1.
+Gain Survival 1 or Athletics (co-ordination or endurance) 1.
 By the time you fi nd your way home, your job is gone.
 5 Your work is sabotaged by unknown parties.
 You may salvage what you can and give up (leave the career but retain this term's Benefit roll) or start again from scratch (lose all Benefit rolls from this career but you do not have to leave).
 6 A rival researcher blackens your name or steals your research.
 Gain a Rival but you do not have to leave this career.

 EVENTS

 2d62d6 EventsEvents
 2 Disaster!
 Roll on the mishap table, but you are not ejected from this career.